Workplace Wellness Worries

 According to the researchers, such programs cover more than 50-million workers and are intended to reduce medical spending, increase productivity and improve well-being, but they found workplace-health programs such as health or fitness assessments, weight-control programs or disease-management classes, among others, don’t result in happier, healthier employees, medical cost reduction, lower absenteeism or higher productivity.

-The trio of researchers—Damon Jones of the University of Chicago, and David Molitor and Julian Reif of the University of Illinois at Urbana-Champagne—created and deployed a comprehensive workplace wellness program study for a large employer, the University of Illinois.
+The trio of researchers—Damon Jones of the University of Chicago, and David Molitor and Julian Reif of the University of Illinois at Urbana-Champaign—created and deployed a comprehensive workplace wellness program study for a large employer, the University of Illinois.
 Employees were randomly assigned program eligibility and financial incentives individually.
 All told, about 5,000 (56 percent) of eligible employees participated.

 Essentially, the study found zero benefits from this specific workplace wellness program in its first year.
 Health costs, sick days, productivity and even gym visits remained static.
-According to Reif, assistant professor of finance and economics at the University of Illinois Urbana-Champagne, the research sought to determine the causal impact of the program on health and employment outcomes.
+According to Reif, assistant professor of finance and economics at the University of Illinois Urbana-Champaign, the research sought to determine the causal impact of the program on health and employment outcomes.
 While 39 outcomes showed no improvement, two were positive: Workers who joined the wellness program did become likelier to be screened for health issues, and they thought their employer put a high priority on employee health.

 While Reif says the study failed to find “significant effects” in the first year of the program for most of the outcomes it examined, researchers “are continuing to collect data in order to see if any effects will emerge in the second year.”
 He added that he and his colleagues haven’t yet analyzed data on biometric outcomes, such as blood pressure and cholesterol levels.
 “A subsequent analysis will investigate whether any effects are present in those data.”